harshrohit/articles/LLM_thinking.md

 # The Day "Just Ask ChatGPT" Became the Only Answer

-Recently, I needed to write a query to pull the data on the BigQuery.
+Recently, I needed to write a query to pull the data in BigQuery.

 A couple of years back, I would have gone to Google, searched the error, read the schema guide or maybe pinged a teammate for help.